gemstone/root-dev/docs/AddLibrarySteps.md

 3. Build Gemstone library, then navigate to "docs/help" in the solution and build the "docgen" project
 4. Monitor for warnings here - it will show you what documentation comments you may have missed
 5. You can check out your locally compiled documentation by navigating to "...\gemstone\security\docs\help\" and opening "index.html" in a browser
-6. Check-in documenation when complete, GitHub pages will auto-deploy updates within a couple minutes
+6. Check-in documentation when complete, GitHub pages will auto-deploy updates within a couple minutes
 7. After documentation has been posted, update "docs/README.md" home page again and add a few links to commonly used library classes
 8. Note that the home page content of the automated documentation comes from the [shared-content](https://github.com/gemstone/shared-content) repo, if the new library should be added to the list,
    1. Add link to [common.tokens](https://github.com/gemstone/shared-content/blob/master/src/DocGen/common.tokens)
-   2. Shared content udpates will be rolled into all Gemstone library repos as part of the nightly build process
+   2. Shared content updates will be rolled into all Gemstone library repos as part of the nightly build process

 #### Old Steps for Manual Removal of Debug/Release Build Configurations: